kevinnyangweso/finance-demo/README.md

 5. Open a Pull Request

 ## License
 This project is currently unlicensed.
-Please contact the maintainers for licensing information.
+Please contact me for licensing information.
-Support

 ## For support and questions:
 1. Create an issue in the GitHub repository